Nadine Hwang: Career in China

-Paris
+Life in Paris

-At the beginning of the 1930s, Nadine Hwang moved to Paris, occasionally took on the role of chauffeur for Natalie Clifford Barney and became her lover.
-Barney regularly hosted literary salons (Le salon de l'Amazone), where cosmopolitan, avant-garde Paris mostly met in her Temple of Friendship (French: Le Temple de l'Amitié).
-Hwang enjoyed the bohemian lifestyle that the Parisian capital offered her.
-In one account of this particular period of Parisian history, she is described as a "piratical" Asian beauty, while in another account she is described as a transvestite.
+When Hwang moved to Paris, she occasionally took on the role of chauffeur for Natalie Clifford Barney; they became lovers and Hwang was a participant of Barney's literary salons.
+In one account of this period of Parisian history, she is described as a "piratical" Asian beauty, while in another account she is described as a crossdresser.

-Barney's salon gathered a large group of intellectuals and artists from all over the world, including many leading figures of French literature as well as American and British modernists, the so-called Lost Generation of the early 20th century.
-There is evidence to suggest that Nadine Hwang also spied against the Nazis as an agent on behalf of the French Resistance.
-According to a description in the writings of Helene Nera, Hwang suffered from suffocating racism due to her Chinese identity and jealousies among Barney's many lovers and admirers.
+There is evidence to suggest that Hwang spied against the Nazis on behalf of the French Resistance.
+Hwang was a target of racism due to her Chinese identity and jealousy from Barney's other lovers and admirers.

+Ravensbrück concentration camp

-In 1940, all of Europe was overshadowed by the Nazi influence, Natalie Barney fled the German invasion to Florence.
-Nadine Hwang was deported to the Ravensbrück women's concentration camp in 1944 for reasons as yet unknown, shortly before the liberation of large parts of France by the Allies.
+Hwang was deported to the Ravensbrück concentration camp in 1944.

-Deportation

 On May 13, 1944, the transport left the Gare de l'Est in Paris.
 Four days later, the 567 women arrived at Fürstenberg train station.
 In the Ravensbrück concentration camp, Nadine Hwang was given prisoner number 39239 and had to wear the red triangle, which marked her as a political prisoner.

-She had to do forced labor at Siemens and became friends with Rachel Krausz and her nine-year-old daughter Irene Krausz, both British citizens who had lived in the Netherlands. „My mother and Nadine shared a love of poetry“,reported Irene Fainman-Krausz, who lives in South Africa as of 2018.
-To remember Nadine Hwang - after all, she helped her and her mother survive - Irene gave her daughter, who was born in 1971 - just one year after Hwang's death - the first name Nadine.
+She had to do forced labor for Siemens and became friends with Rachel Krausz and her nine-year-old daughter Irene Krausz.
+To remember Nadine Hwang, Irene Krausz gave her daughter the first name Nadine.